 The first of these sessions will be held in late March/early April and provides an opportunity for the Ministry to hear the sector’s perspective on the key issues with the current regulatory framework.
 We are also listening to what aspects of the SPSV sector the industry thinks are most important for the future.

-The second session will be held in May and will allow the Ministry to discuss its thinking around the issues and the future for the SPS sector, as well as present some potential options.
-This session will provide an opportunity for the sector to provide feedback on the potential options.
+The second session was be held in May and allowed the Ministry to discuss its thinking around the issues and the future for the SPS sector, as well as present some potential options.
+This session provided an opportunity for the sector to provide feedback on the potential options.

 26 February 2015